 - 1 cup water

-You can also use coconut oil as a treatment for hot spots.
-It has natural antibacterial, anti-fungal and antimicrobial properties.
-Coconut oil has many effects on skin and coat health.
-It can help with skin conditions like eczema, contact dermatitis, itchy skin and generally improve skin health.
-It can even reduce allergic reactions, especially when it comes to flea allergies.
+You can also use coconut oil as a treatment for hot spots in dogs.
+It has proven natural antibacterial, anti-fungal and antimicrobial properties, effective for skin and coat health.
+It can help with skin dog conditions like eczema, contact dermatitis, itchy skin and generally improve skin health.
+It can even reduce allergic reactions, especially flea allergies.

-Your dog may lick some of the oil, but that’s not a problem, because coconut oil is edible and healthy.
+Your dog may lick some of the coconut oil, but that’s not a problem, because coconut oil is edible and healthy.
 However, it is best to let the oil get absorbed for at least 30-60 minutes.
-You may need to use an e-collar to prevent licking during this time.
+You may need to use an e-collar to prevent the dog from licking.